The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

 What does Christopher Marlowe's Doctor Faustus tell us about the author and the time at which the play was written?
-This unit will help you to discover the intricacies of the play and recognise how a knowledge of the historical and political background of the time can lead to a very different understanding of the author's intended meaning.
+This free course, Christopher Marlowe, Doctor Faustus, will help you to discover the intricacies of the play and recognise how a knowledge of the historical and political background of the time can lead to a very different understanding of the author's intended meaning.

 - examine genre – what kind of play is Doctor Faustus?